|

 PPH/Mike Leach headers will be here next week, Woo-Hoo!!

-A few weeks before this I also installed the mids from the
+A few weeks before this I also installed the mids

-factory Infinity on the passenger side separated
+on the factory Infinity on the passenger side

-See DAK AUDIO for pix
+it again.
+See DAK AUDIO

-and detail.
+for pix and detail.

 06/27/07, N/A miles: